3 Strategies To Match the Amazon Australia Customer Experience

-Not long after it made its much lauded entry, Amazon is already under fire from a unsatisfied customer.
+Not long after it made its much-lauded entry, Amazon is already under fire from an unsatisfied customer.

-Amazon Australia cancelled a customer’s order of baby nappies and wipes after the prices were allegedly listed wrongly on their site.
+Amazon Australia canceled a customer’s order of baby nappies and wipes after the prices were allegedly listed wrongly on their site.
 The products were removed from Amazon shortly after.